jahanweesingh/pneumonia-detection/README.md

 # 🩺 Pneumonia Detection using Transfer Learning (CNN)

-## 📌 Overview
-This project implements a deep learning pipeline to detect pneumonia from chest X-ray images using Convolutional Neural Networks and transfer learning.
+A deep learning-based system for detecting pneumonia from chest X-ray images using Convolutional Neural Networks (CNNs) and transfer learning.

-It focuses on comparing multiple architectures and optimizing performance through fine-tuning and data augmentation.
+The project compares multiple pretrained CNN architectures and evaluates feature extraction and fine-tuning strategies, with data augmentation and regularization techniques used to improve model generalization.

 ---

 ## 🚀 Tech Stack

 - Python
 - TensorFlow / Keras
+- NumPy
+- Pandas
-- NumPy, Matplotlib
+- Matplotlib

 ---

-## 🧠 Models Implemented
+## 🧠 Models Evaluated

 - VGG16
 - ResNet50
 - DenseNet121

 ---

-## ⚙️ Approach
+## ⚙️ Methodology

-- Transfer Learning using pre-trained CNN models
+- Transfer learning using pretrained CNN architectures
-- Feature Extraction vs Fine-Tuning comparison
+- Feature extraction and fine-tuning comparison
+- Image preprocessing and normalization
-- Data Augmentation to improve generalization
+- Data augmentation for improved generalization
-- Batch Normalization and Dropout for regularization
+- Batch normalization and dropout for regularization
+- Model evaluation using accuracy, precision, recall, and F1-score

 ---

 ## 🏆 Final Model Performance
 - **Validation Accuracy:** 96.5%